Ever wonder why some websites pump out viral post after viral post?

 One of the most important places to use power words in your marketing is in any call to action.

-Brian Dean from the SEO website Backlinko uses power words in his menu as a call to action (“proven SEO tips”):
+James Clear uses power words in his menu as a call to action (“Free Newsletter”):

 I just gave you hundreds of power words and showed you ten places to use them to make your marketing work on overtime for your business

 Don’t just skip past this article and move on with your day.
-Take action to start including power words in your marketing today.
+Take action and start including power words in your marketing today.

-Choose one option from the examples in this post and apply the power words principles to that area in your business.
+Choose one option from the examples in this post and apply the power words now.

-Then, sit back and watch as your content takes off.
+Then, sit back and watch as your email signups take off.